nickmon7/573/README.txt

 In order to run all programs together, run condor_submit D3.cmd

-To run preprocessing -
+To run text extracting and preprocessing -

-Type "mono preprocess.exe" in the src folder
+Type "python extract.py" and "python preprocess.py" in the src folder

 To run content selection, information ordering, and content realization -